 Most internet users today are pretty savvy, and they are very skeptical too.
 So, if you’re filling your content with exaggerations, that will mean that you lose trust.
 Sure, a little enthusiasm is recommended, but for many newbie writers, it is easy to go overboard.

-One way of ensuring that you don’t go overboard is not to use exclamation points, don’t bold a lot of the texts or underline them either.
-Sure these techniques have their place, but they should be used with discretion.
+One way of ensuring that you don’t go overboard is not to use exclamation points, don’t bold a lot of the texts, or underline them either.
+Sure these techniques have their place, but use them with discretion.
 If your home page is too hyped up, that will end up costing you credibility.
 So, you’ll want to mix equal proportions of believability with enthusiasm, after which the results will speak for themselves.

 You might be on the clock and want the home page to go live ASAP but take the time to proofread the text.
 Make sure that your punctuation, spelling, and grammar is on point.
 Don’t copy other businesses and use incorrect grammar regardless of your industry.
 If anything, incorrect grammar distracts visitors from what you’re conveying, and it makes you look less professional.